 The southern Cordillera Occidental consists of many volcanoes and peaks in the 5000m – 6000m range.
-While mainly being trekking peaks they are none the less still very high.
+While mainly being trekking peaks they are none the less still very high and cold.

-The following pictures and information have been kindly supplied by Alex von Ungern of Andean Ascents.
+The majority of the following pictures and information have been kindly supplied by Alex von Ungern of Andean Ascents.

 Times: 6-8 hours to outlook point (the real summit is not recommended as it is very loose rock) at 5200m (1000m of ascent).
 Parking at 4400m.

 Times: 3-7 hours (depending on how far the car can get you up)

 Times: 4-5 hours.
 Parking at 4800m.
 (700m of ascent).

 Times: 2-7 hours return (depending on how far the car can drive you up and the fitness and acclimatisation of the party.
 To reach the col at 5700m is not possible for every car and driver as big boulders lie on the abandoned road and early in the season there is snow to contend with).
 7 hours would be about right, 3 if you reach the col. (between 600 and 300 m of ascent).